mdobydullah/laraskrill/README.md

 #### Checkout Parameters

 There are many parameters of Skrill checkout.
 Please take a look at the page 13.
-[Skrill Quick Checkout Integration Guide - v7.9](https://www.skrill.com/fileadmin/content/pdf/Skrill_Quick_Checkout_Guide.pdf)
+[Skrill Quick Checkout Integration Guide - v8.3](https://www.skrill.com/fileadmin/content/pdf/Skrill_Quick_Checkout_Guide.pdf)

-`Note:` 'pay_to_email', 'return_url', 'cancel_url', 'status_url' and 'logo_url' are already included in the config file.
+`Note:` 'pay_to_email', 'return_url', 'cancel_url', 'status_url', 'status_url2' and 'logo_url' are already included in the config file.
 You can add other fields at checkout without these fields.

 #### Table 2: Refund Parameters